 We recommend you keep your password in a safe place.
 Password management software, also known as a password manager, can help you generate and manage strong passwords across multiple sites to make your accounts safer.
 We recommend the use of a password manager to help keep your online accounts safe.

 - Sign in to your Grammarly account and navigate to the Security tab in the left-side panel.

-- Select Two-Step Verification at the top of the page.
+- Select Two-Step Verification at the top of the page and click Turn On.

-- Click Turn On.
 You may be asked to verify your account again by entering your password and a 6-digit code sent to your email address.

 - Enter a valid phone number that can receive text messages.

 - Enter the verification code you received via text message.

 - Click Turn On to activate two-step verification.

 - Click Done.

 Important: Save the backup codes you’ll receive in the next pop-up in a safe place.
 If you lose access to your phone or authenticator app, a backup code is the only way you’ll be able to sign in to Grammarly on new devices.
 You can print them and put them in a safe or store them in a secure file vault.